kgrid/python-sdk/README.md

         super().__init__(__package__, [self.get_abdominal_aortic_aneurysm_screening])
 ```

-This will include the `execute` function in your knowledge object as well.
+These classes extend `Ko_Execution` and therefore they include the `execute` method to your knowledge object.

-For a complete example of using the SDK to implement API, CLI, and activator services, see the knowledge objects created in our USPSTF collection repository or refer to the code below.
+For a complete example of implementing API, CLI, and activator services using the SDK, see the knowledge objects created in our USPSTF collection repository or refer to the example code below:
 ```python
 from kgrid import Ko_API
 from kgrid import Ko_CLI